MauricioSilv/gostack-meetap/README.md

 # Gostack Meetapp
-<p>Meetapp project to create events and register through the mobile app, for more convenience is in the events you want.</p>
+<p>Meetapp project to create events and register through the mobile app android, for more convenience is in the events you want.</p>

 <h2>Technologies :boom:</h2>
 <p>Key technologies used in this meetapp project and others not mentioned.</p>